vboyev-MSFT/defender-docs/defender-endpoint/live-response.md

 You can have a collection of PowerShell scripts that can run on devices that you initiate live response sessions with.

 #### To upload a file in the library
 Note: There are restrictions on the characters that can be uploaded to the library.
-Alphanumeric and some characters (-,_,.) only.
+Please use alphanumeric characters and some symbols(-, _, .).

 1. Click **Upload file to library**.